depp/demo-traveler/README.md

 Open the file final/demo.html in your browser.

+For now, you can download it from GitHub here: [demo.html](https://raw.githubusercontent.com/depp/demo-traveler/trunk/final/demo.html) (right-click and “save link as”)

 ## Building

 You must first make sure the Git submodule (RegPack) is checked out, and the Yarn dependencies installed.